 Joanna Nissel

-Joanna Nissel is a researcher, project manager, and writer based in Sussex.
-She is undertaking an SWWDTP-funded PhD in ‘Mentoring Practice in the Contemporary UK Poetry Ecology’ with the universities of Southampton and Bath Spa, in association with writer-development agency, ArtfulScribe.
+In 2021, I began an SWWDTP-funded PhD investigating mentoring practices for poets in the UK today, co-supervised between the universities of Southampton and Bath Spa, in association with writer-development agency, ArtfulScribe.

 -